 One of my favourite souvenirs that I always pick up on my trips, is what I like to call my ‘travel bracelets’!
 They are often cheap, come in a whole range of different colours and you don’t need to worry about needing to have space in your luggage because you just chuck them on your arm.
 Problem solved!
 Once they make ‘the arm’, I rarely take them off, they have to withstand the sea, swimming pools, baths etc and to be honest, a lot of them don’t stand the test of time.
 They end up snapping or just look manky.
-Apart from two.
-My El Camino travel memory bracelet and my Pura Vida bracelets!
+Apart from three.
+My El Camino travel memory bracelet, Life Less Ordinary coordinates bracelet and my Pura Vida bracelets!
 At the bottom of the post I share my Pura Vida coupon code to receive 20% off their travel bracelets, so keep reading!

 Disclosure: This post contains affiliate links